 \\ \textbf{Conjecture} (S.-T. Yau \cite{Yauproblemsection}): \textit{Any closed three-dimensional manifold must contain an infinite number of immersed minimal surfaces.}

 \\

 A recurring difficulty when dealing with minimal hypersurfaces produced by min-max theory is the issue of multiplicity.
-A given $n$-dimensional minimal hypersurface endowed with different integer multiplicities are different critical points of the $n$-volume functional from the variational point of view, which is problematic if one wants to find geometrically distinct minimal hypersurfaces.
+The same underlying $n$-dimensional connected minimal hypersurface endowed with different integer multiplicities represents different critical points of the $n$-volume functional from the variational point of view, which is problematic if one wants to find geometrically distinct minimal hypersurfaces.

 Even in the case of geodesics ($n=1$), the analogous conjecture was settled only later, by the combined work of Franks \cite{Franks} and Bangert \cite{Bangert}.
-The first mentioned paper relies on dynamical systems methods while the second one uses min-max arguments specific to closed curves in surfaces.
+The first mentioned paper relies on dynamical systems methods while the second one uses Morse theoretic arguments specific to closed curves in surfaces.

 Up until a few years ago, general cases of the conjecture in higher dimensions remained elusive.
 In a paper which gave the impulsion to most of the recent activity on this question, Marques and Neves \cite{MaNeinfinity} proved the conjecture of Yau in the case where $(M^{n+1},g)$ is closed, $2\leq n\leq 6$ and $M$ satisfies the so-called Frankel property: any two closed embedded minimal hypersurfaces intersect each other.
 For instance this property is implied by $\Ric_g>0$.
 In their proof, they recast the sublinear bounds for a certain sequence of min-max widths, proved by Gromov \cite{Gromovwaist} and Guth \cite{Guth}, in the context of an extended Almgren-Pitts' min-max theory and argue as follows.
 If the Frankel property is satisfied, then each width is realized as an integer multiple of the area of a connected minimal hypersurface.
-But since the widths grow sublinearly, when they are all distinct a counting argument leads to a contradiction if there was only finitely many minimal hypersurfaces to begin with.
-When two widths coincide then a Lusternick-Schnirelman type argument gives the result.
+But since the widths grow sublinearly, when they are all distinct a counting argument leads to a contradiction if there were only finitely many minimal hypersurfaces to begin with.
+When two widths coincide then a Lusternick-Schnirelmann type argument gives the result.
 Following this work, Marques and Neves went on with the development of a higher dimensional Morse theory for the $n$-volume functional \cite{MaNeindexbound} \cite{MaNemultiplicityone}.